USC Price Leadership Council

 Patsy Giacinti Rincon, MHA ’07

-Patsy Rincon is a Senior Managerial Consultant in Strategic Planning & Consulting at Kaiser Permanente, America’s largest not-for-profit health plan, which exists to provide affordable, high-quality health care services to improve the health of our members and the communities we serve.
+Patsy Rincon is Assistant Department Administrator in Gastroenterology at Kaiser Permanente, America’s largest not-for-profit health plan, which exists to provide affordable, high-quality health care services to improve the health of our members and the communities we serve.
+Previously, Patsy was Senior Managerial Consultant in Strategic Planning & Consulting at Kaiser.
 She has led and supported a wide variety of initiatives including performance improvement and innovation efforts, bandwidth and performance optimization, and region-wide implementation of new protocols of care.
-Patsy earned a Master of Health Administration from USC in 2007, during which she completed an administrative residency at Childrens Hospital’s USC University Center for Excellence in Developmental Disabilities.
+Patsy earned a Master of Health Administration from USC in 2007, during which she completed an administrative residency at Children’s Hospital’s USC University Center for Excellence in Developmental Disabilities.
 Currently, Patsy is developing expertise in non-profit board governance through her participation in the Riordan Leadership Institute.
 She is interning with the board of First Place for Youth, an organization that helps foster youth build the skills necessary to successfully transition to self-sufficiency and responsible adulthood.